zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-05_en-US_ENERGY_HARVESTING_SPINOFFS.md

 ### 1.1 The Vision

 Conventional vibration energy harvesting suffers from a fundamental limitation: **resonance dependency**.
 Piezoelectric, electromagnetic, and electrostatic harvesters achieve peak efficiency only when ambient vibrations match their designed resonant frequency.
-In real-world environments—factories, vehicles, human motion, infrastructure—vibrations are **broadband, variable, and unpredictable**.
+In real-world environments, factories, vehicles, human motion, infrastructure, vibrations are **broadband, variable, and unpredictable**.

 RTM proposes a paradigm shift: instead of tuning a harvester to a frequency, use a **topological gradient (∇α)** to create spatial asymmetry that accumulates vibrational energy across a wide spectrum.